overturetool/astcreator/README.md

 This generates heterogenous ASTs in Java for the Overture project, and should be applicable to anything else that needs an AST.

-## Using releases as a Maven plugin
+## Using AstCreator as a Maven plugin

 ~~~xml
 <plugin>